 This is the second of three courses in the basic calculus sequence.
-Topics include applications of integration, techniques of integration, infinite series, polar coordinates, and parametric equations, lines and planes in space, and vectors in the plane and in space.
-Credits: 4
+Topics include vectors in the plane and in space, lines and planes in space, applications of integration (such as volume, arc length, work, and average value), techniques of integration, infinite series, polar coordinates, and parametric equations.

-Lab Hours: 0 Lecture Hours: 4 Prerequisites: Grade of C or higher in MTH 125 Co-Requisites: None
+Grade of C or higher in MTH 125